1955m/Svelte_buildScript/README.md

 - If you want to use a different port for your Svelte application, modify the `PORT` environment variable in the systemd service file.
 - Adjust the Nginx configuration in the `sveltekit.conf` file according to your requirements.
-- Customize the `update_sveltekit.sh` script if you need to perform additional actions during the project update process.
+- Customize the `update.sh` script if you need to perform additional actions during the project update process.

 ## Note